CrazyPegasus/ThinkPad-T580-Hackintosh/README.md

 -----
 * Download AppleGraphicsDevicePolicy.kext and replace it under /System/Library/Extensions/AppleGraphicsControl.kext/Contents/PlugIns/
-, Just fix the permission cache and restart: sudo touch /System/Library/Extensions/ && sudo kextcache -u /
+, Just fix the permission cache and restart: sudo touch /System/Library/Extensions/ && sudo kextcache -u / *Note: For HDMI and typec output under macOS, please use the following models:
+MacBookPro14,1 perfect;
+MacBookPro14,2 perfect;
+MacBookPro15,2 perfect, can simultaneously HDMI, type-c; MacBookPro14,3 type-c, HDMI, no output -Custom port required; MacBookPro15,1 type-c, HDMI, no output -custom port required; MacBookPro15,3 type-c, HDMI, no output -custom port required; MacBookPro16,1 type-c, HDMI, no output - required Custom port; MacBookPro16, 4 type-c, HDMI, no output - custom port is required; MacBookPro15, 4 type-c output is normal, HDMI is normal, but not at the same time; MacBookPro16, 2 type-c output is normal, HDMI is normal, not at the same time; MacBookPro16 ,3 type-c output is normal, HDMI is normal, not at the same time; other models such as MacBook Air8, 1 and 8, 2 and 9, 1 have not been tested, if you are interested in testing it yourself; try to avoid using: MacBookPro14,3; MacBookPro15, 1; MacBookPro15,3; MacBookPro16,1; MacBookPro16,4 these models.